Prisma

 },

-})Pass the configuration to the weave function when weaving the GraphQL Schema:
+})Pass this config into the weave function when building the GraphQL schema:

 import { weave } from "@gqloom/core"